Kansas City Royals vs Detroit Tigers Odds, Spread, and Total

 Royals vs Tigers Betting Trends

-- The total has gone under in four of the Royals' last 5 games.
+- The total has gone under in five of the Royals' last six games.

-- The under has hit in five of the last six meetings between these teams.
+- The under has hit in five straight meetings between these teams.

-- The Tigers have won 13 of the last 17 matchups against the Royals.

 Royals vs Tigers Injury Reports